 1512.
-James Garrison1653 was born before 1725.
-1725 James Garrison of Carteret, speculative, born before 1725 based on estimated age of Isaiah (speculative) He died after 1771 at the age of 46 in USA, North Carolina.
+James Garrison was born before 1725.
+1725 James Garrison of Carteret, speculative, born before 1725 based on estimated age of Isaiah (speculative) He died after 1771 at the age of 46 in North Carolina, United States.
 Known siblings believed to be Children of James and Jane:

 1 Ephraim Garrason, born by 1757,

 died very late 1792 or early 1793 Duplin Co.
 Ephraim's will proves Thomas (next) was his brother.

 2 Thomas Garrason born 1764,